mikedamage/hayfever-chrome/README.md

 ## Installation Instructions

 If you've read through all the disclaimers and still wanna give Hayfever a try in its current raw state - that's great!
 I use it every day in my work and thus far it works pretty well.

-Once I've prettied it up and done some more testing, I'll release it on the Chrome Extensions Gallery.
-But for now you can download a .crx package, bundled by yours truly.
+If you're not one of the lucky few who got onto my Web Store testers list, don't despair!
+Google only lets me have 255 characters worth of beta tester email addresses, but you can still download the plugin as a CRX file bundled by yours truly.

 1. Click the downloads link above and grab the most recent CRX file.
 2. Open it in Chrome.
-3. Go to `chrome://extensions` and hit up Hayfever's options page.
-Add your Harvest subdomain, username, and password. _Note: Hayfever doesn't store your password.
-It just uses it to build an auth string, then it throws it away._
+3. Install it, then right-click on the Hayfever icon in your toolbar.
+4. Fill in your Harvest subdomain, username, and password.
+	* Please consider allowing me to gather usage statistics!
+I'm a privacy nut, so I turned this off by default, but it would definitely help me to understand my users.
-4. Use Hayfever!
+5. Use Hayfever!

 ## Screenshots